obordeau/StudyAbroadGuide/test/ABTEST.md

   -Variation A (the control) provides a baseline for comparison, allowing us to measure the impact of the new search method.
 This variation A will only have the simple search bar.

-# A/B Test Name: Method to increase interaction between users
+# A/B Test Name: Method to increase user engagement and interaction
 ## User Story Number:  2,3,4
 ## Metric (from the HEART grid):  User reactivation rate, user leaves review for university page, chats messages sent